EstimatedEst. Read Time: 13 minutes

 Some people want to know if 30 or 45-degree incline bench position is best to hit the upper chest.
 To achieve the best upper pec activation, 30 degrees is a more optimal angle than a 45-degree angle for the incline bench press.
 In this incline position, you will be favoring the upper portion of the pec major, making this a very effective exercise for upper chest.

-The best incline bench press angle for strength gains in the upper chest is 30 degrees.
+The best incline bench press angle for strength gains and muscle growth in the upper chest is 30 degrees.
 While some lifters make the mistake of adjusting to a 15 or 45-degree angle, research shows that the influence of bench angle on the upper pecs is greatest at a 30 degree position.

 Watch the YouTube version of this article